GregoryChaseJohnson/Wish-upon-an-hmac-/README.md

 # <span style="font-size:48px;">Wish upon an hmac</span>

-This code is meant to be a dynamic challenge-response authentication system aiming to increase security by employing infinitely variable passwords to protect against eavesdropping and brute force attacks.
-By truncating large strings which hold the parent structure, into smaller segments transmintted from the client to the server, eavesdroppers have a smaller amount of information with which to infer structure from the much larger string, thus increasing the diffficulty of reverse engineering the transmissions.
+This repository contains a dynamic challenge-response authentication system designed to bolster security by using variable passwords to mitigate eavesdropping and brute force attacks.
+It achieves this by transmitting small segments of large strings from the client to the server, making reverse engineering significantly harder for potential eavesdroppers.

-In this cocnept, the authentication process starts with the client generating a large initiation string, which is then passed through an HMAC function together with a secret key shared between the server.
-The resultant offpsring of the initiation string being passed through the hmac function is derived internally by both the client and server and is reffered to as  the " handshake fullstring."
-From this handhshake fullstring a small clip is extracted of N size and N location within the handshaske fullstring.
-N is the result of passing the string to a random function which produces a deterministic output string called the "handshake clip."
-Both client and server produce the same clip deterministically.
-The clip is then shared, from the client to the server for autherization for that iteration.
-If it's a success, meaning if the server  predicted what the client sent, then the next iteration begins.
-The initiation string gets stored and checked against in future authorization attempts.
-The next iteration is begining it's process with the previous iterations handshake fullstring so no initiation string is required.
-Both server and client derive the next iterations handshake fullstring internally.
-Only the handhsake clips are sent by the client to the server.
-Iterations are set at 50 in the code, after which the autherization process is complete.
+Here's how it works:

+The client generates a large "initiation string" and passes it through an HMAC function with a shared secret key, resulting in the 'handshake fullstring', which both parties derive internally.

+A small clip (the 'handshake clip') of size and location N within the fullstring is determined by a random function.
+Both client and server deterministically produce this clip.

+The client sends the clip to the server for validation.
+If the server successfully predicts the client's clip, the process proceeds to the next iteration.

+Subsequent iterations use the previous fullstring, so no new initiation string is required.
+The client sends only the handshake clips to the server.

+The authorization process completes after 50 iterations, as defined in the code.

+The code runs 50 iterations in less that a second.

 # <span style="font-size:48px;">basic architecture</span>
 The process starts with the client sending an "initiation string" of ASCII characters to the server.
 I used